jonaslagoni/Wizard-Of-Treldan/README.md

 [Mads Lykke Bach](https://github.com/MadsLB/),
 [Rune Englund](https://github.com/runeenglund/)
 ## License
 Feel free to use this project any way you see fit.
-Just remember to credit
+Just remember to credit.